Walmart analyzes the sale of its stores in El Salvador, Nicaragua and Honduras

 “As it has always done, the company will continue to comply with all its obligations to its customers, associates, suppliers and all its stakeholders,” adds the statement released on January 24.

 The company alcara, at the end of its statement that “the company does not guarantee that the process will result in a transaction.
-“Walmex will inform its shareholders and the investing public in general in accordance with the provisions of the applicable laws and regulations,” it concludes.
+“Walmex will inform its shareholders and the investing public in general as provided by applicable laws and regulations,” he concludes.

 In El Salvador, Walmart has six supermarkets that generate hundreds of direct jobs and is nourished by local suppliers, especially in the area of fruits, vegetables, vegetables, seafood and others.
 The multinational arrived in the country in 2005 and since then has continued to expand its operations.